SukhmKang/venmo-project/README.md

 **```-messagecontaints```** filters payments keeping only the transactions that have a payment message which includes a certain string

-Let's say a user may want to use the -range and -sender filters to specify a payment with an amount between $5 and $15 sent by Rob.
+Let's say a user may want to use the -above and -sender filters to specify a payment with an amount above $35 sent by Lupita.

 To do this, the user would input the following command:

-COMMAND:
+**COMMAND:**

 ```
-python3 venmo.py globallog ishan -sender rob -range 5-15
+python3 venmo.py globallog Lukas -sender Lupita -above 35
 ```
 This command will print the new ```globallog``` after applying the specific filters.
 After the filtering, only one payment remains in the log.

-OUTPUT:
+**OUTPUT:**
 ```
 ======
-ROB paid WILL $11.00
+LUPITA paid ESTEFANIA $40.00
-Date: 2022-01-04 16:03:12
+Date: 2022-01-05 19:24:25
-Message: hi
+Message: quick wing repeat minute matter
-ID: 74808842343309024
+ID: 235882096320024938
-Privacy: Public
+Privacy: Friends Only
+Tag: fun
 ======
 ```

-COMMAND:
+Users can also use the **```requestlog```** to view incoming and outgoing requests, including their respective request status (ccepted, denied, pending, or cancelled).

+**COMMAND:**

 ```
 python3 venmo.py requestlog ashley -range 20-50
 ```

-OUTPUT:
+**OUTPUT:**
 ```
 ===============
 PENDING REQUEST